-In accordance with article 17, paragraph 2 of the Ordinance on the terms and conditions for issuing integrated permits, in conection with article 124, paragraph 8 of the EPA, in cases of article 126, paragraph 1, p.
-5 of the EPA, where article 124, paragraph 8 of the EPA apply, within 5 days from the receipt of the statements under article 16, paragraph 9 and/or from the end of the meeting under art.
-16, paragraph 10, the executive director of the EEA shall prepare a draft decision for updating of an integrated permit and with the municipality at the location of the installation provide access of stakeholders to the draft decision by the order of article 122a, paragraph 5 of the EPA and art.
-7, para.
-3 and 4 of the ordinance,
+In accordance with article 17, paragraph 2 of the Ordinance on the terms and conditions for issuing integrated permits, when in conection with article 124, paragraph 8 of the EPA, in cases of article 126, paragraph 1, p.
+5 of the EPA, where article 124, paragraph 8 of the EPA apply, within 5 days from the receipt of the statements under article 16, paragraph 9 and/or from the end of the meeting under article 16, paragraph 10, the executive director of the EEA shall-prepare a draft decision for updating of an integrated permit, together and with the municipality at the location of the installation shall provide access of stakeholders to the draft decision by the order of article 122a, paragraph 5 of the EPA and article 7, para-paragraphparagraph 3 and 4 of the ordinance.